kyuupichan/electrumx/README.rst

 Roadmap Pre-1.0
 ===============

 - minor code cleanups.
-It is unlikely DB format will change
-- better DoS protections and mempool handling
+- there may be a DB format change to index the DB in a way purely dependent on the script and not on address prefix
-- implement simple protocol to discover peers without resorting to IRC
+- implement simple protocol to discover peers without resorting to IRC.
+  This may slip to post 1.0

 Roadmap Post-1.0